The crowded leaves of this young Crassula alpestris subsp. alpestris plant, curving up in four neat, vertical arrays, are strangely covered in sand.

-The three photos of this Crassula shown here were all taken during September at Kagga Kamma in the Ceres Karoo, Cederberg country.
-Note how the other two plants, having no sand covering, are very red, a sign of stress which may be due to their nakedness in the face of the elements (or the exhaustion from flower production at the time).
+Some of the photos of this Crassula were taken during September at Kagga Kamma in the Ceres Karoo, Cederberg country.
+Note how other plants lacking sandy coverings are very red, a sign of stress due to nakedness in the face of the elements or exhaustion from flower production.

-Adam Harrower (2012) who has written an excellent article about C. alpestris for www.plantzafrica.com suggested the name of sand-coated crassula for the plant (www.plantzafrica.com; www.ispot.org.za; Bond and Goldblatt, 1984; Manning and Goldblatt, 1997).
+Adam Harrower (2012) who has written an excellent article about C. alpestris for www.plantzafrica.com suggested the name of sand-coated crassula for the plant (Manning and Goldblatt, 1997; Bond and Goldblatt, 1984; www.plantzafrica.com; www.ispot.org.za).